Ashe-Sterling/clrblk/README.md

 ```

 ### Show a full screen of random color blocks that all fade to new random colors independently
-This exists as a demo for SIMD operations, designed for AVX2+
+This exists more as a technical demo for portable SIMD operations in Rust (still looks cool though)
 ```sh
 clrblk --crazy
 ```